LIFEHUBBER

 Strong engineering and agent framing

-The notable angle is the degree to which the official materials lean into agent teams, complex skills, and real-world engineering benchmarks, rather than presenting the model only as a general assistant.
+The public materials lean into how much the official materials lean into agent teams, complex skills, and real-world engineering benchmarks, rather than presenting the model only as a general assistant.

 Availability